 Of the wider community:

-Judy Alleyne, Beverly Finley, Carol Gomez (wife of Archbishop Gomez), Roger Johnson (brother in law of Rector) Patsy Knowles (sister of Sandra Knowles) Frankiemae Thompson, Warren ‘Doc’ Thompson (brother of Kirk Thompson) Geraldine Turnquest, Michael Wells (son of Shirley Francis).
+Judy Alleyne, Beverly Finley, Franklyn Francis (brother of Andrea Francis), Carol Gomez (wife of Archbishop Gomez), Roger Johnson (brother in law of Rector) Patsy Knowles (sister of Sandra Knowles) Frankiemae Thompson, Geraldine Turnquest, Michael Wells (son of Shirley Francis).

 Let us Pray: All powerful and ever-living God, the lasting health of all who believe in you, hear us as we ask your loving help for the sick of our parish family; restore their health, that they may again offer joyful thanks in your Church.
 Grant this through our Lord Jesus Christ, your Son, who lives and reigns with you and the Holy Spirit, one God, for ever and ever.
 Amen.